 Call us or sign up for more information.

 The first step is to contact our Recruitment, Intake, Support Coordinator, Jacqueline Thompson, at 646-380-7770.
 If you meet preliminary requirements, you will be scheduled for a College Readiness Consultation.
 Once you are college ready, you are on the Pathway to Fellowship!

 Students who complete an intake are admitted into the program.

 Yes.
-Students with financial need can receive metrocards for College Readiness Consultation, Intake, referral follow up and college appointments.
+Students with financial need can receive metrocards for college readiness consultation, intake, referral follow up and college appointments.

 No. Intake appointments take place during 9-5 office hours only.
-Once admitted to the program there late night hours available during fall and spring semesters.
+Once admitted to the program there are late night hours available during fall and spring semesters.

-What if I don’t meet the preliminary requirements at the College Readiness Consultation?
+What if I don’t meet the preliminary requirements at the college readiness consultation?
 Can I reapply at a later date?

 Yes, and we encourage you to keep us posted on your progress.
 College readiness is the key to college success.
 During the CRC, our Recruitment Coordinator will outline the things that you need to do in order to be college ready.
-She will also give you any need referrals.
-Your application will remain on file and we encourage you to stay in touch our coordinator so that you can be admitted once you are college ready.
+She will also give you any necessary referrals.
+Your application will remain on file and we encourage you to stay in touch with our coordinator so that you can be admitted once you are college ready.